mr-page/obisidian/Geo/Chapter 11/U5 Under Climate change.md

 ### Reducing energy consumption
 - ==Improving energy efficiency==
 ### Using more renewable energy resources
-Use more solar and wind farms will be built to further ==increase the share renewable energy.== Electric can be ==powered by electricity==
+Use more solar and wind farms will be built to further ==increase the share of renewable energy.== Electric cars can be ==powered by electricity==
 ### Carrying out waste separation and recycling
 ==Separating waste and recycling== reduce the amount of waste treated in landfills and incinerators
 ### Reducing the use of chemical fertilizers in farming